n1ch0la5/vite-vue3-starter/README.md

 * Pinia
 * eslint/prettier

-Added home and about pages with vue router, darkmode toggle with vueuse, tailwindcss styles, and updated the counter app to use a Pinia store.
+Added home and about pages with vue router, darkmode toggle component with vueuse, tailwindcss styles, and updated the counter app to use a Pinia store.

 <img width="899" alt="Screen Shot 2022-12-13 at 4 31 08 PM" src="https://user-images.githubusercontent.com/2538821/207448277-3014af42-649d-406c-96d0-cc4523047b3a.png">